 Sunday Funday in Koreatown by Aram Kim

 Yoomi’s disappointed with the reality of her day when her expectations are dashed.
 There’s no kimbop, no first choice book, and she spills on her shirt.
-Her discouragement shifts as her dad helps her find alternatives and with the arrival of her grandma.
+Her discouragement shifts when her dad helps her find alternatives and with the arrival of her grandma.

 Hooray, it’s Garbage Day! by Eric Ode, illustrated by Gareth Llewhellin

-COUNTING / TRUCKS / RECYCLING
+COUNTING BOOKS / BOOKS ABOUT TRUCKS / RECYCLING

 Cheerful kids watch for the garbage truck, then help clean up and recycle.
 “Three garbage cans sit side by side.
 Four bedroom windows open wide.
 Five children wave and give a cheer to say that Garbage Day is here!”
 Readers will enjoy the rhyming text and repetition of “Hooray, it’s garbage day!” as well as learn about counting and recycling.